livewire/livewire/docs/lifecycle-hooks.md

 Livewire provides a set of lifecycle hooks that allow you to execute code at specific points during a component's lifecycle.
-These hooks enable you to perform actions before or after specific events, such as rendering or updating properties.
-In this guide, we will cover the available lifecycle hooks and how to use them in your Livewire components.
+These hooks enable you to perform actions before or after specific events, such as updating properties or rendering the component.

 ## Mount